 Having read a post about people who cheat, I started to write a comment.
-It got too long and I didn’t want to be one of those kind of long text commenters.
+It got too long and I didn’t want to be one of those kinds of long text commenters.
 So I left only a paragraph there and chose instead to rant on here.

 + Easily letting their attraction capacity span roam freely.